Subak

-In Korea, each region had its own style of Subak; today, only two styles remain.
+In Korea, each region had its own style of Subak; today, only two remain.

-One is taught purely as Subak, from the lineage of Song Chang Ryul (宋昌烈) (1932-2017).
+One is taught purely as Subak, from the lineage of Song Chang Ryul (宋昌烈) (1932–2017).

 The other has been absorbed into modern Taekkyeon by Master Shin Han Seung.
-When Master Shin Han Seung tried to resurrect Taekkyeon after the Korean war, he sought instruction from the Taekkyeon master, Song Dok Ki, and, the Subak master Il Dong.
-Shin Han Seung then combined Taekkyeon and Subak.
+When he tried to resurrect Taekkyeon after the Korean War, he sought instruction from Taekkyeon master Song Dok Ki, and Subak master Il Dong.
+Shin then combined Taekkyeon and Subak.

 Subak misconceptions

 A common misunderstanding is that Subak only involves slaps with the palm and features 45-degree side attacks to the cheeks, face, neck, or body; there are several reasons why: